Skip to content

 yarn add @stratal/inertia-modal

 Add ModalModule to your application’s imports.
-It registers the modal service and adds an inertiaModal() method to RouterContext.
+It depends on InertiaModule (already in your imports), registers the modal service, adds an inertiaModal() method to RouterContext, and registers its own i18n message namespace.

 import { Module } from 'stratal/module'